 - You may not always be able to care for your relative.
-You may become too unwell, have to move or pass away.
-A lot of people find it helpful to plan for this in advance.
+For example, you may move to a new area, become too unwell, fall out with your relative or pass away.
+You may find it helpful to plan for the future now.

-- You can plan for the future by:
+- You can plan your relative’s future care by:

 - asking friends or family if they can help,

 - talking to mental health services,

 - thinking about supported housing or a care home if your relative needs a lot of support.

 - You can ask for a carer’s assessment from your local authority if you need support to be able to care for your relative.

 My caring role